Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Methods

 with the degrees of freedom based on a Satterthwaite approximation,

-Based on \citet{liu2023inference}, three assumptions should hold for the MI approach using BART to perform well in the two-phase designs: (A1) outcome-related auxiliary variables are available in the phase-I sample; (A2) the sampling mechanism and response propensity in the subsample is conditionally ignorable, i.e., the outcome variable $y$ is independent of subsample selection and the response given the auxiliary information and design features in the Phase-I sample; and (A3) the auxiliary variables in the subsample and in the phase-I sample have the same ranges.
-Assumption A3 fails in cases where the sampling mechanism or response propensity makes the ranges of the auxiliary variables in the phase-I sample wider than those in the subsample (e.g., if individuals in a particular range of the predictor $x$ are never included in the subsample).
+Following \citet{liu2023inference}, the effectiveness of the tree-based imputation approach in two-phase designs relies on the following three assumptions: (A1) Outcome-related auxiliary variables are observed in the Phase I sample; (A2) The subsampling mechanism is conditionally ignorable, meaning that the outcome variable $y$ is independent of inclusion in the Phase II sample, given all auxiliary variables and design features; and (A3) The auxiliary variables in the Phase I and Phase II samples cover comparable ranges.
+Assumption A3 is violated if subsampling results in the Phase I sample containing a broader range of auxiliary variable values than the Phase II sample.
+For example, when individuals with certain predictor values are consistently excluded from the Phase II subsample.